j-martin/open-with-sublime/README.md

 - Defining the editor as a build tool (kinda wonky).
 - [Sidebar Enhancements](https://github.com/titoBouzout/SideBarEnhancements),
-  Wonderful plugin (you should install it), but last time I checked it doesn't preserve line numbers and a bit awkward to set key bindings and `On OSX, invoking shell commands is NOT supported.`
+  Wonderful plugin (you should install it), but last time I checked it doesn't preserve line numbers and a bit awkward to set key bindings and `On macOS, invoking shell commands is NOT supported.`